justin13601/AICancer/README.md

 ## Model Architectures
-The architecture will consist of four separate binary CNNs that can be used in sequence or separately to categorize data.
-All CNNs will take in one preprocessed 224x224 square image and output either a zero or a one depending on the classification determined by the model.
-The first CNN will distinguish between lung and colon scans.
-If found to be a lung scan, the image will be passed into CNN #2 which will distinguish between malignant and benign lung cells.
-If found to be a colon scan, the image will be passed into CNN #3 which will distinguish between malignant and benign colon cells.
-The fourth CNN will be used in the case of malignant lung scans to classify the type of cancer detected to be either adenocarcinoma or squamous cell.
+The architecture consists of four separate binary CNNs.
+All CNNs take in one preprocessed 224x224 square image and output either a zero or a one depending on the classification determined by the model.
+The first CNN distinguishes between lung and colon scans.
+If found to be a lung scan, the image is passed into CNN #2 which distinguishes between malignant and benign lung cells.
+If found to be a colon scan, the image is passed into CNN #3 which distinguishes between malignant and benign colon cells.
+The fourth CNN is used to classify the type of lung cancer: adenocarcinoma or squamous cell.

 The CNN architecture was chosen for its invariance properties [5].
 Since there is a high level of variance between images, such as differences in cell size, orientation, location, and the amount of cells per image, we require a model that can identify more complex patterns that may be present [5].